-To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.
+To get started, please reference our five-step guide below or hire an affordable online LLC formation service.

-What is a Delaware LLC?
+What Is a Delaware LLC?

 LLCs in Delaware have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.

-Step One) Choose an LLC Name
+Step One: Choose a Business Name

-Another aspect to consider is including language that explains what your business does ― for example, if you’re a plumber, put the word “plumber” or “plumbing” in your LLC name.
+Another aspect to consider is including language that explains what your business does ― for example, if you’re starting a coffee shop, put the word “coffee” or “brew” in your LLC name.
 Additionally, if your business has strong values like being environmentally friendly, you can indicate that by including the word “green.”
 This helps potential customers know exactly what to expect from your business.

-Step Two) Designate a Registered Agent
+Step Two: Appoint a Registered Agent

 Every LLC in Delaware is required to designate a registered agent, which is the individual or registered agent service that receives government correspondence on behalf of your business, then forwards those documents to you.

-Step Three) File Formation Documents with State
+Step Three: File Formation Documents

 Once you are ready to form your Delaware limited liability company, you will fill out the Certificate of Formation.
 You can either do this on your own or hire a Delaware LLC service.
 Some services, like ZenBusiness, even offer free LLC formations (just pay your state fee).

-This is THE document that will register your LLC with the state.
+This is the document that will register your LLC with the state.
 You’ll want to ensure all of the following information is correct on the form:

 - Your chosen business name

-- Name and address of your registered agent
+- The name and address of your registered agent

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement

 After you register an LLC in Delaware, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.

 When you open a bank account, you may be asked for this document in order to open an account.
-You’ll also want to keep in mind that any future business partners or managing members may also be interested in seeing your Operating Agreement before joining your company.
+You’ll also want to keep in mind that any future business partners or managing members may also be interested in seeing your operating agreement before joining your company.
 After all, this document essentially serves as your overall plan for success.

-An attorney can help you outline your Operating Agreement or create one from a free template online.
-You can read more about Operating Agreements here, but some of the basic information you’ll want to have includes:
+An attorney can help you outline your operating agreement or create one from a free template online.
+You can read more about operating agreements, but some of the basic information you’ll want to have includes:

 - Individual members’ ownership percentages